Azhrak/spicy-tales/REFACTORING_SUMMARY.md

 - ✅ Adopted FormInput component across 17 form fields in 7 files
 - ✅ Created centralized API client replacing 34 fetch() calls
 - ✅ Split 2 large route files into 17 focused, testable components
+- ✅ Completed profile and preferences hooks for clean data management

 The codebase is now more maintainable, type-safe, and developer-friendly.
 The established patterns and documentation will guide future development and help onboard new team members.
 All React Query patterns are now centralized in custom hooks with exported query keys for maximum consistency and refactor safety.
 Form inputs are now consistent across the entire application using the shared FormInput component.
 All API interactions go through a centralized client with consistent error handling, automatic auth redirects, and type safety.
 Large route files have been broken down into focused, reusable components following container/presentational patterns.